-- (2) Functional requirements - (A) The system of detecting water level is to be capable of continuous operation while the ship is at sea. - (B) Detection equipment is to be suitably corrosion resistant for all intended cargoes.
+- (2) Functional requirements - (A) The sensors should be capable of being located in the aft part of the hold or above its lowest point in such ships having an inner bottom not parallel to the designed waterline, or, in the case of bulk carriers complying with SOLAS regulation XII/12, in the aft part of each cargo hold or in the lowest part of the spaces other than cargo holds to which that regulation applies.
+(2024) - (B) The system of detecting water level is to be capable of continuous operation while the ship is at sea. - (C) Detection equipment is to be suitably corrosion resistant for all intended cargoes.
 Detection equipment includes the sensor, any filter and protection arrangements for the detector installed in cargo holds and other spaces as required by Ch 3, 1403.
-1 and 3 of the Rule. - (C) The detector indicating the water level is to be capable of activating to an accuracy of ±100 mm. - (D) The part of the system which has circuitry in the cargo area, is to be certified intrinsically safe type and at least a IIB T3 in accordance with (KS C) IEC publication 60079.
-Where a ship is designed only for the carriage of cargoes that cannot create a combustible or explosive atmosphere then the requirement for intrinsically safe circuitry is not to be insisted upon, provided the operational instructions included in the Manual specifically exclude the carriage of cargoes that could produce a potential explosive atmosphere.
+1 and 3 of the Rule. - (D) The detector indicating the water level is to be capable of activating to an accuracy of ±100 mm. - (E) The part of the system which has circuitry in the cargo area, is to be certified intrinsically safe type and at least a IIB T3 in accordance with IEC 60079-11:2011 Where a ship is designed only for the carriage of cargoes that cannot create a combustible or explosive atmosphere then the requirement for intrinsically safe circuitry is not to be insisted upon, provided the operational instructions included in the Manual specifically exclude the carriage of cargoes that could produce a potential explosive atmosphere.
 Any exclusion of cargoes is to be consistent with the ship's cargo book and any certification relating to the carriage of specifically identified cargoes.